Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 `whoami && sleep 60` in the container will return root, but `ps -fC sleep` on the host will show us the PID of another user.
 That is nice, but it has limitations and therefore shouldn't be considered as a real sandbox.
 In fact, the paradox is that [user namespaces are attack surface](https://lists.archlinux.org/pipermail/arch-general/2017-February/043066.html), and it's common to restrict them to privileged users (`kernel.unprivileged_userns_clone=0`).
 That is fine for Docker with its traditional root daemon, but Podman expects you to let unprivileged users interact with user namespaces (so essentially privileged code).

-### The NO_NEW_PRIVS flag
+### The no_new_privs bit
-After ensuring root isn't used in your containers, you should look into setting the `NO_NEW_PRIVS` flag.
+After ensuring root isn't used in your containers, you should look into setting the `no_new_privs` bit.
 [This Linux feature](https://docs.kernel.org/userspace-api/no_new_privs.html) restricts syscalls such as `execve()` from granting privileges, which is what you want to restrict in-container privilege escalation.
 This flag can be set for a given container in a Compose file:

 ```
     security_opt: